PatBall1/detectree2/docs/source/installation.rst

 Using pip
 =========

-It is easy to install detectree2 on your own system.
+It is easy to install detectree2 on your own system with Pip.

-First install ``pytorch``, ``torchvision`` and ``torchaudio`` (compatible versions https://pypi.org/project/torchvision/).
+First install ``pytorch``, and ``torchvision``.
 Follow `https://pytorch.org/get-started/locally/`_ to get compatible version for your system (with or without GPU support).
-Below we run through the process with pip.
 By default, ``pip install torch torchvision``, will install compatible versions for CPU and GPU with CUDA 10.2 support.
-It is possible to point to pre-built wheels that are compatible with your system:
+It is possible to point to pre-built wheels that are compatible with your system / GPU see `https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html`_.
+Below we point to the CUDA 11.1 wheel.

 This can be done inside ``virtualenv`` (if root access is unavailable)::